Skip to content

 It’s all about disturbance of the soil, where less is more.
 If tillage must be done, use low disturbance tools, such as an in-line ripper for compaction layers, or shallow surface tillage to level the surface.
 Follow this up with a growing crop to fill those channels with roots that will support the soil life to get structure back.
 Not tilling will quickly identify those eroded areas where water has already formed a channel that will no longer get filled in with tillage.
 This is when grass waterways are best used to slow the water down and provide the structure to hold soil in place.
 Here again you will find that continually tilling around the waterways will eventually lower the field to where the waterway is higher in elevation than the crop field.

 The hardest part of all tillage is our “mental compaction” that we must do something.
 A lot of the reported yield increases from tillage comes from that flush of CO2, which could be considered a limiting nutrient in today’s high yield environments.
 If there is not a high carbon crop residue there to replace that tillage pass, then carbon can quickly become a limiting factor for yield (sad that govts think carbon is bad).
-If you can get through 5 years of not disturbing the soil the mat of residue cushions field traffic and soil structure will begin to become more resilient.
-With good reason, the best way to start using the 4 soil care principles are with living plants and no-tillage.
+If you can get through five years of not disturbing the soil the mat of residue cushions field traffic and soil structure will begin to become more resilient.
+With good reason, the best way to start using the four soil care principles are with living plants and no-tillage.

 1. Armor the soil, leaving residue on the surface